chef/chef-web-docs/chef_master/source/resource_dnf_package.rst

    Default.
 Install a package.
 If a version is specified, install the specified version of the package.

 ``:lock``
-   Locks the dnf package to a specific version.
+   Locks the DNF package to a specific version.

 ``:nothing``
    .. tag resources_common_actions_nothing